What is a Partnership Capital Account?

 Types of transactions reported and analyzed in a partnership capital account

-Typically, a partnership capital account will record and report on the following transactions:
+A partnership capital account will record and report on the following transactions:

-Example of a partnership capital account
+Example of how a partnership capital account balance is calculated

-A partner originally contributed $100,000 to a partnership.
-She was then allocated $55,000 of profits and has previously received payment of $15,000.
-The ending balance in her account is $140,000, calculated as:
+For example, let’s say a partner originally contributed $100,000 to a partnership.
+During the year, the partnership allocated $55,000 of profits to her.
+She also received $15,000 in distributions.
+The ending balance in her account is calculated as:

 One partnership capital account vs. more than one